gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 1. The value is completely reinitialized before end of scope.
 2. The `discard` operator is explicitly used to disable the value's deinit.

-If one of the above conditions is not true, the compiler will emit an error telling the user that the value must be either discarded or fully reinitialized before the end of its lifetime, e.x.:
+If both of the above conditions are not true, the compiler will emit an error telling the user that the value must be either discarded or fully reinitialized before the end of its lifetime, e.x.: